johnwcowan/r7rs-work/SyslogCowan.md

 `(write-log `*message* *dictionary*`)`

 Write *message* to the syslog using entries in *dictionary* to format it.
-*Message* is a string containing any Unicode characters except the ASCII controls.
+*Message* is a string containing any Unicode characters except the ASCII control characters.

 `(open-log ` *transport dictionary*`)`